Kanye West Furious Over Forbes Richest Hip Hop Artists List: What Is ‘Fade’ Rapper’s Net Worth?

 Kanye West was amazed by some of his pals, who have made a tremendous amount of money in a 12-month period, especially Diddy, whose net worth has now climbed to $820 million, thanks to his shares in Ciroc, his Bad Boy record label, a successful line of aqua water, and the Revolt TV network.

-Kanye West’s best friend, Jay Z, stands close behind with $810 million, with the site revealing that Tidal, a music streaming service that was purchased by the rap mogul, now stands at a net worth of $600 million — which is ten times more than what is was bought for by the soon-to-be father-of-three, CBS News adds.
+Kanye West’s best friend, Jay Z, stands close behind with $810 million, with the site revealing that Tidal, a music streaming service that was purchased by the rap mogul, now stands at a net worth of $600 million — which is 10 times more than what is was bought for by the soon-to-be father-of-three, CBS News adds.

-Dr. Dre, Drake, Birdman round up the top five list.
+Dr. Dre, Drake, and Birdman round up the top five list.

 News of Kanye West’s frustration in not having made the cut comes just weeks after reports claimed that the rapper has been working on new music material, with plans to potentially drop a new album before the year’s end.